Lewis & Clark College of Arts & Sciences

 The Major Program

-Students should declare the rhetoric and media studies major by the end of the sophomore year to provide maximum flexibility in planning for core requirements and electives.
-Students are also encouraged to consult with their department advisors about coursework from other departments that can be appropriately integrated into their study of rhetoric and media studies.
-Each major is expected to complete a capstone during the senior year.
+Students should declare the major in the sophomore year to provide maximum flexibility in planning for core requirements and electives.
+Students are also encouraged to consult with their department advisors about coursework from other departments that might be integrated into their study of rhetoric and media studies.

 Major Requirements